-- Provide all teachers and support staff with high-quality CPD to ensure that all pupils access effective Quality First Teaching through our 'Achievement for All' agenda. - Provide targeted intervention to quickly address identified gaps in learning including the use of small group work and 1:1 support. - Use of qualified tutors from Tutor Trust to deliver targeted support and intervention in Years 5 and 6, as supported by the EEF and National Tutoring Programme. - Appoint an Academic Mentor to further enhance and support the catch-up of our disadvantaged pupils. - Provide opportunities for all pupils to participate in enrichment activities including sport and music, trips, residential visits, and other first-hand learning experiences. - Provide appropriate nurture support to enable pupils to access learning within and beyond the classroom, and to support with social and emotional wellbeing.
+- Provide all teachers and support staff with high-quality CPD to ensure that all pupils access effective Quality First Teaching through our 'Achievement for All' agenda. - Provide targeted intervention to quickly address identified gaps in learning including the use of small group work and 1:1 support. - Use of qualified tutors from Tutor Trust to deliver targeted support and intervention in Years 5 and 6, as supported by the EEF and National Tutoring Programme. - Academic Mentor appointed to further enhance and support the catch-up of our disadvantaged pupils. - HLTA appointed for further tuition and catch-up support, also trained as a School-Led Tutor. - Provide opportunities for all pupils to participate in enrichment activities including sport and music, trips, residential visits, and other first-hand learning experiences. - Provide appropriate nurture support to enable pupils to access learning within and beyond the classroom, and to support with social and emotional wellbeing.